Inhumans (TV series)

-Marvel's Inhumans, or simply Inhumans, is an American television series created by Scott Buck for ABC based on the Marvel Comics race of the same name.
+Marvel's Inhumans, or simply Inhumans, is an American television series created by Scott Buck for ABC based on the Marvel Comics race of Inhumans.
 It is set in the Marvel Cinematic Universe (MCU) and acknowledges the franchise's other television series.
 It was produced by ABC Studios and Marvel Television in association with Devilina Productions, and was co-financed by IMAX Entertainment in a deal that gave the series a theatrical premiere.
 Buck served as showrunner on the series.

 The series is centered on Black Bolt, portrayed by Anson Mount, and other members of the Inhuman Royal Family.
 Serinda Swan, Ken Leung, Eme Ikwuakor, Isabelle Cornish, Ellen Woglom, and Iwan Rheon also star.
 Marvel Studios announced an Inhumans film in 2014 as part of their Phase Three slate of films, with the species first introduced to the MCU in the series Agents of S.H.I.E.L.D.
 The film was removed from Marvel Studios' slate in April 2016, and the Inhumans series was announced that November, to be partly filmed using IMAX cameras.
 Buck joined the series in October, and Mount was cast in February 2017.
 Filming took place from March to June 2017, at the former Naval Air Station Barbers Point airfield in Kalaeloa, Hawaii and various locations on the island of Oahu.

 Inhumans debuted on IMAX screens on September 1, 2017, the first live-action television series to do so.
 The theatrical run lasted two weeks, before the series premiered on ABC on September 29 and ran for eight episodes, concluding on November 10.
 The series was met with unfavorable reviews and low television ratings, and was canceled by ABC in May 2018.
 Mount reprised his role as an alternate version of Black Bolt in Marvel Studios' MCU film Doctor Strange in the Multiverse of Madness (2022).